FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/tutorials/banjo-tutorial.md

 The downside is that we don't get type safety, which is why you see the helper macros (like **UINT32_C()** above); they just cast the constant to the appropriate type.

+Note: Adding the `[Namespaced]` attribute to constant declarations for Banjo C bindings will cause the variable name to be prefaced by the FIDL library name.
+In this example, adding the `[Namespaced]` attribute to `I2C_MAX_RW_OPS` would cause the variable name to be `fuchsia_hardware_i2c_I2C_MAX_RW_OPS` instead.
+This may be required to avoid name conflicts with FIDL hlcpp constant bindings in the same build target.

 ### Protocol structures